Canadian broadcaster Bell to launch service to rival Netflix, Shomi

-TORONTO Bell Media, the Canadian broadcaster, said on Thursday it plans to launch a new video streaming service devoted exclusively to television content, as it races to counter the threat posed to its cable service from rival streaming services like Netflix Inc (NFLX.O) and Shomi.
+TORONTO Oct 30 Bell Media, the Canadian broadcaster, said on Thursday it plans to launch a new video streaming service devoted exclusively to television content, as it races to counter the threat posed to its cable service from rival streaming services like Netflix Inc and Shomi.

-The new offering, code-named "Project Latte," will feature shows from HBO, including "The Sopranos," "Six Feet Under," and "Sex and the City," said Bell Media, a subsidiary of Canadian telecommunications and cable giant BCE Inc (BCE.TO).
+The new offering, code-named "Project Latte," will feature shows from HBO, including "The Sopranos," "Six Feet Under," and "Sex and the City," said Bell Media, a subsidiary of Canadian telecommunications and cable giant BCE Inc.

 Bell said HBO is going to be the first of many major content partners featured on the streaming service.
 It will provide more details in the coming weeks.